uwe-app/cookbook/README.md

 ## Notes

 Developers can compile the entire workspace using `uwe build` at the root of the repository to quickly test for any errors.
+Build tools are treated as a separate workspace as they need the `--exec` capability, `cd build && uwe build --exec`.

 [UWE]: https://uwe.app
 [installation]: https://uwe.app/docs/installation/